argilla-io/argilla/README.md

 **Congratulations!
 You are ready to start working with Rubrix.** You can continue reading for a working example below.

 To better understand what's possible take a look at Rubrix's [Cookbook](https://rubrix.rtfd.io/en/stable/guides/cookbook.html)

+> 🆕 **Rubrix Cloud Beta**: Use Rubrix on a scalable cloud infrastructure without installing the server.
+[Join the waiting list](https://www.rubrix.ml/rubrix-cloud/)

 ## Quick links